verybadsoldier/FireFoxHistoryBlockRegEx/README.md

 HistoryBlock is a browser extension for maintaining a blacklist of undesirable web addresses which should not be tracked by the history or the recently closed tabs/windows of the browser.

+## RegEx Version

+In this version the URL matching is purely based on regular expressions.
+Also whitelist mode is supported also.

 ## Options Page

 ### Blacklist Encryption